b1tr0t/PEPC/explainer.md

         [type](https://html.spec.whatwg.org/multipage/input.html#attr-input-type)
         would be a poor design fit.

-### No platform changes

-Sites could replicate most of this behavior currently by using a button that triggers the permission request.
-Developers could be actively encouraged to use this pattern via articles, communications etc.

-Disadvantages:

-1. There is no signal or guarantee indicating the user's intent.
-This means that the user agent still needs to remain defensive about permission requests.
-1. It requires user experience design and consideration from the site's side.
-    There are many ways to get this wrong and provide a suboptimal user experience.
-Also, providing a solution with best-practices built in helps resource-constrained development teams more.

 ### Providing a registration JS API

 A JS API could be used to mark a particular HTML element as the PEPC of the